brunobraga/termsaver/README.md

 Uninstall
 ----------

-To uninstall termsaver, you will need to run some additional commands:
+To uninstall termsaver, you will need to run the installation command with some additional arguments:

     # Step 1 - re-install creating a manifest file
     sudo python setup.py install --record /tmp/termsaver.install.record.txt